doasync/redux-iterate/README.md

 const params = getDataFromState(yield); // yield expression
 ```

+To invoke your action creator/generator directly wrap it into a dispatch call using `connect` from `react-redux` or `bindActionCreators` from `redux`.

 If you want to do something when your binded action is done, `return` some data from generator and get it with .then:

 ```javascript